 Nature isn’t just limited to the wildlife, for me it’s the stunning landscapes.
 From the Window in the Rock in Sark to the views over Jethou in Herm.
 There is quite literally nothing to chose between the islands in this department.

-Being the smaller of the islands, you are limited on things to do in Herm.
-In my opinion you visit Herm to do one of a few things; relax on the beach, go for a short hike, or relax on the beach!
+Being the smaller of the islands, Herm does have a more limited range of activities.
+In my opinion, a visit to Herm is all about a few simple pleasures: relaxing on the beach, going for a short hike, and, well, relaxing on the beach again!

-Obviously, the beach also comes with many options like kayaking or paddle-boarding.
-And let me just say Herm’s beaches must be seen to be believed.
-Stunning.
-You can also do archery, clay-pigeon shooting, well-being retreats, garden tours and Annette Henry tours in Herm.
+Of course, the beach comes with its own set of options like kayaking or paddle-boarding.
+And let me tell you, Herm’s beaches are absolutely stunning—they have to be seen to be believed.
+Beyond the beach, you can also try your hand at archery, clay-pigeon shooting, or even join a well-being retreat.
+There are also garden tours and the Annette Henry tours for a bit of variety.

-On Herm, you absolutely must take the coastal hike from the Rosaire Steps round to Shell Beach, passing Belvoir and Puffin Bay.
-When it comes to the beach, take your pick!
-If you walk along Shell Beach to Alderney Point, you’ll find somewhere completely to yourself.
+In Herm, the coastal hike from the Rosaire Steps to Shell Beach is a must.
+Along the way, you’ll pass Belvoir and Puffin Bay, both worth a stop.
+And when it comes to the beaches, take your pick!
+If you walk along Shell Beach to Alderney Point, you’re almost guaranteed to find a secluded spot all to yourself.

-Food, drink and overnight in Herm and Sark
+Food, Drink and Staying Overnight in Herm and Sark

 Both islands have a nice variety of dining options, from beach cafés to sit-down restaurants.
 Starting with Herm you can grab pub grub at the Mermaid Tavern, which has a lovely courtyard to sit outside.
 I recommend this one.